Fentanyl

 • For fentanyl: increases with infusion duration due to distribution into and slow release from peripheral compartments (muscle/fat)

-• Clinical relevance: delayed emergence/respiratory depression after long cases or ICU infusions; plan weaning and postoperative monitoring
+• Clinical relevance: delayed emergence/respiratory depression after long cases or ICU infusions, plan weaning and postoperative monitoring

 Outline important drug interactions with fentanyl relevant to anaesthesia and ICU.